symfony/symfony-docs/book/internals.rst

 gives you instant access to a lot of useful information when something does not work as expected.

-If the summary provided by the Web Debug Toolbar is not enough, click on the token link (a string made of 13 random characters) to access the Web Profiler.
+If the summary provided by the web debug toolbar is not enough, click on the token link (a string made of 13 random characters) to access the Web Profiler.

 .. note::